Please read the information below carefully. Questions may be directed to Stuart Palmer.

 The Honors Program is not evaluating the evidence; Faculty Supervisors are responsible for evaluating the student's performance and submitting a grade.
 Faculty Supervisors will also have the opportunity to provide comments about the student's performance that will be archived with the student's evidence.

-Fall 2017: View, complete, and submit the Honors Undergraduate Research Form to initiate the registration process.
+Summer or Fall 2019: View, complete, and submit the Honors Undergraduate Research Form to initiate the registration process.